akhil27051999/Deployment-of-3-Tier-Application/version-control-and-cicd/docs/cd-with-argocd.md

-# Argo CD Deployment for 3-Tier Application
+# 🤖 Argo CD Deployment for 3-Tier Application

-This section explains how the 3-tier application (frontend, backend, database) is deployed and managed using **Argo CD**.
+**This section explains how the 3-tier application (frontend, backend, database) is deployed and managed using Argo CD**.

 ---